Long-range interaction of hydrogen atoms at finite temperatures: Long-range interaction between two atoms: -matrix approach

 Similarly, for the crossed-ladder (CL) diagram given by Fig.~\ref{fig:1} (b) the corresponding $S$-matrix elements is

 Integration over the time variables in Eq.~(\ref{s8}) yields

 where

-According to the Feynman rules for each of these two basic contributions we need to consider three more graphs with exchanged indexes in Fig.~\ref{fig:1}: 1) $a'\leftrightarrow b'$; 2) $a\leftrightarrow b$; and 3) simultaneous replacement of both states $a'\leftrightarrow b'$ and $a\leftrightarrow b$.
-Moreover, to all these four graphs, it is also necessary to add exactly the same set but with permuted $ k_{0}$ and $ k_{0}'$ (this permutation just leads to additional terms given by Eqs.~(\ref{s6}) and (\ref{s10}) in which $ k_{0}$ is just replaced by $- k_{0}$).
-Thus the total number of contributions is eight.
+For each of these two basic Feynman diagrams we need to consider three more contributions accounting the total symmetry of system of two nonequivalent atoms with exchanged indexes in Fig.~\ref{fig:1} as follows: 1) $a'\leftrightarrow b'$; 2) $a\leftrightarrow b$; and 3) simultaneous replacement of both states $a'\leftrightarrow b'$ and $a\leftrightarrow b$.
+Moreover, to all these four contributions, it is also necessary to add exactly the same set but with permuted $ k_{0}$ and $ k_{0}'$ (this permutation just leads to additional terms given by Eqs.~(\ref{s6}) and (\ref{s10}) in which $ k_{0}$ is just replaced by $- k_{0}$).
+Thus the total number of terms is sixteen.
 For further consideration of the long-range potential, it is convenient to assume that the initial and final states of both atoms of the same type $A$ and $B$ remains unchanged, i.e. we set $a'=a$ and $b'=b$.
+The latter circumstance decreases the number of nonequivalent contributions for the case when one atom is in the excited state to eight.

-Collecting all contributions together and going to the nonrelativistic limit with Foldy–Wouthuysen transformation which in the leading order implies $\psi^{+}\bm{\alpha}\psi \approx \phi^{+}\frac{\hat{\bm{p}}}{m}\phi$, where $\phi$ is the solution of Schr\"odinger equation and $\hat{\bm{p}}$ is the electron momentum operator, we find for the total interaction amplitude the following equation in the velocity form:
+Collecting all terms together and going to the nonrelativistic limit with Foldy–Wouthuysen transformation which in the leading order implies $\psi^{+}\bm{\alpha}\psi \approx \phi^{+}\frac{\hat{\bm{p}}}{m}\phi$, where $\phi$ is the solution of Schr\"odinger equation and $\hat{\bm{p}}$ is the electron momentum operator, we find for the total interaction amplitude the following equation in the velocity form:

 Here $E_{n}$ in contrast to $\varepsilon_{n}$ is the eigenvalue related to the atomic state $n$ of nonrelativistic hamiltonian $H_{S}$.
 Note, that the second contribution in curly brackets comes with $\pm$ sign and has off-diagonal matrix elements in numerator.
 This problem was covered in detail in a series of works~\cite{Adhikari:2017, Adhikari:2017:2}, where it was shown that for the identical atoms in different states, the potential becomes dependent on the symmetry of the wave function of the diatomic system.
-In our approach, these results are automatically restored with strict consideration of complete set of all Feynman diagrams.
+In our approach, these results are automatically restored.